Novella Showcase is now open for submissions. After a lengthy hiatus, we have returned and look forward to making this bigger than before.

 Since the program itself is one hour in length, in all fairness to other filmmakers we'd prefer shorts of approximately twenty five minutes or less.
 We do make exceptions.
 But your film must be exceptional for us to grant these exceptions

 Submissions are accepted on an ongoing basis without deadline.
-Opening today, May 11, 2014, we will continue to accept submissions continuously.
-If there is any questions, please do not hesitate to email us.
+Opening today, May 20, 2017, we will continue to accept submissions continuously.
+AGAIN, DO NOT email us to ask about your film.

 Age of your film is not important.
 If produced within the last twenty years and available on youtube or vimeo, we would like to see it.